LGBTQ rights in Serbia: 2016–present

-In August 2016, Ana Brnabić was appointed Minister of Public Administration and Local State Governments, becoming the first openly lesbian minister in Serbia.
-In June 2017, Serbian President Aleksandar Vučić appointed Brnabić to be the Prime Minister.
+In August 2016, Ana Brnabić was appointed minister of public administration and local state governments, becoming the first openly lesbian minister in Serbia.
+In June 2017, Serbian president Aleksandar Vučić appointed Brnabić to be the prime minister.
 She was sworn in on 29 June 2017.
 Her appointment received criticism and opposition from both left-wing and right-wing groups.
-Left-wing groups accused Brnabić of being a "puppet" to the President and that her sexual orientation would serve as a cover-up for human rights abuses.
+Left-wing groups accused Brnabić of being a "puppet" to the president and that her sexual orientation would serve as a cover-up for human rights abuses.
 Right-groups opposed her nomination because of her sexual orientation.

 In 2017, a prominent Serbian LGBT activist, Boban Stojanović, received asylum in Canada after documenting approximately 1,000 different pages of violence directed at him and his partner.
 In an interview in April 2018, Stojanović's partner said the violence put a lot of pressure on them, compelling the couple to leave Serbia.

 In September 2017, Prime Minister Brnabić took part in the pride parade in Belgrade.
 At the event, Brnabić said:

 The government is here for all citizens and will secure the respect of rights for all citizens.

 In February 2019, Milica Đurđić, Brnabić's partner, gave birth to a son named Igor.
 According to Agence France-Presse, "Ana Brnabić is one of the first prime ministers whose partner has given birth while in office... and the first in the world in a same-sex couple".

 On 17 May 2019, on the occasion of International Day Against Homophobia, Transphobia and Biphobia, several hundred people gathered in the center of Novi Sad for what was described as the northern Serbian city's first gay pride rally.
-The event was organized by the local nongovernmental group, Exit, with the support of city officials.
+The event was organized by the local Social Center "Izađi" in cooperation with Belgrade Pride and with the support of city officials.

 The U.S. Agency for International Development funded programs in 2014 and 2023-2024 to encourage Serbian companies to employ LGBT people, to support economic independence for individuals and economic growth in general.

 In September 2022, Belgrade hosted EuroPride, a pan-European event hosted in a different city every year, and dedicated to LGBT pride.
 In doing so, Belgrade became the first city in Southeast Europe and the first outside the European Economic Area (EEA) to host the event, which featured a variety of concerts, conferences, and parades.
-Over ten thousand people attended, becoming the largest Pride event ever held in Serbia.
+The march was initially banned by the authorities on security grounds and was opposed by President Vučić, but after international pressure it went ahead on 17 September 2022 along a shortened route under heavy police protection.
+Organisers said almost 10,000 people attended, making it one of the largest Pride events ever held in Serbia.